-The truth of the matter is, no matter how great your “in-person” reputation among family, friends and customers might be, what matters most is what’s ranking at the top of Google.
+The truth of the matter is, no matter how great your “in-person” reputation among family, friends, and customers might be, what matters most is what’s ranking at the top of Google.
 The problem here is that Google doesn’t know you.
-Instead, it only knows “of you”, and based on the data it finds across the internet it will determine what information is most accurate and it will rank that content in the order it chooses too — even if it’s true or false.
+Instead, it only knows “of you”, and based on the data it finds across the internet, it will determine what information is most accurate, and it will rank that content in the order it chooses to — even if it’s true or false.

 For this reason, it’s extremely important for everyone to monitor their personal and business brands online.
 Unfortunately, this is easier said than done — and not simply a matter of putting your name into Google to see what comes up.